guptaakashdeep/akashdeepgupta/README.md

 I write a weekly tech newsletter called [The Pragmatic Data Engineer's Playbook](https://guptaakashdeep.com).
 The main purpose of this newsletter is to help people become a better Data Engineer by helping them in upgrading there skills to the next level.

-PDEP covers the Deep Dives on Data Engineering Tech, Distributed Data Systems and
+PDEP covers the Deep Dives on Data Engineering Tech, Distributed Data Systems, Optimization Techniques, and Data Architecture.

 ## Tech Stack